 squasher function uses

-next_char to get the next input character and puts output character into
+next_char to get the next input character and puts the output character into the

 rax register before returning to

 main.
 Similar to the Kotlin version without coroutines,